 The HomeStyle Renovation and CHOICERenovation programs are provided by lenders including banks, mortgage brokers and credit unions.
 We recommend that you shop lenders to find the program that is right for you.

 FHA 203(k) Program: allows a maximum LTV ratio of 97.75% for a refinance.
 The program requires your to pay an upfront and monthly FHA mortgage insurance premium (MIP) which is an extra closing cost and ongoing expense.

 The FHA 203(k) program is provided by approved lenders.
-We recommend that you contact multiple lenders in the table below to determine program available and loan terms.
+We recommend that you contact multiple lenders to determine program availability and loan terms.